Why they work…

 6. The bottom plane to be brought up in a convex curve.

 The primary reasons for this design are as follows: A square wing tip gives the greatest wing area for the least span.
 A smoothly finished, thin, leading edge provides for the best possible airflow over the tip.
 The convex underside accelerates the speed of the air passing under the tip to a velocity more equal to that of the air flowing over the top of the tip, thereby creating streamline flow.
 This flow reduces turbulence, which markedly decreases the size and intensity of tip vortices.
 By having a deep, straight trailing edge we are moving the point at which the vortex begins away from and behind the main surface of the wing, which means less drag and better control.
 By keeping the outermost point of the wing in a level plane with the wing top surface, we effectively increase wing dihedral angles.
-(Gain lateral stability.)
+(Gain lateral stability from free gay webcams .)

 WHAT’S ALL THIS MEAN?